- Gluten is found in foods like bread, pasta, cereals, flour, cakes and biscuits.

 Gluten only causes a problem if you eat it.
 It cannot be absorbed through the skin.

 It is unlikely that you would swallow enough lip balm or lipstick to cause a problem.
-If you are concerned then you should contact the manufacturers directly about specific products.
+If you're concerned then you should contact the manufacturers directly about specific products.

 It is possible to be sensitive to ingredients used in cosmetics, but this has nothing to do with coeliac disease specifically.
-If you experience skin irritation when using any cosmetics, visit your GP.
+If you experience skin irritation when using any cosmetics, discontinue use and visit your GP.

 Gum on envelopes